near/docs/docs/2.build/1.chain-abstraction/multichain-gas-relayer/relayer-gas-example.md

 import TabItem from '@theme/TabItem';

 In this article you'll learn how to run end-to-end tests on the entire Multichain Relayer system.
+You'll find two tests available: an integrated test and a manual test.
+The [integration test](#integration-test) is the best way to check that all multichain gas relayer systems are working well together.
+[Manual testing](#manual-testing) is a good way to debug issues if any individual part of the system isn't working.

+## Requirements

+Before you start testing, set up your local environment and install the [Relayer server](multichain-server.md), the [Event indexer](https://github.com/near/gas-station-event-indexer) and [NEAR CLI](https://github.com/near/near-cli-rs).

 :::info Required tools